liebermeister/model-balancing/README.md

 Example model and data files can be found in the folder "resources".
 The folder resources/models contains files for four different example models.
 Each model comes as an SBML (.xml) and an SBtab (.tsv) file.
 The folders cvxpy/examples/[MODEL_NAME] contains balancing results for a large number of model balancing problems with these models: artificial data for all 4 models, experimental data for the E coli model (folder e_coli_noor_2016).

 ### How to balance your own model
-To balance your own model, we recommend to first get acquainted with the matlab demo script demo_cmb_experimental_data.m and read the instructions there.
-You need to provide your model and data in the form of three input files (in SBtab format), describing (i) the network structure and metabolite constraints (SBtab file with tables 'Reaction', 'Compound', 'Position' (optional), 'Parameter' (optional)); (ii) kinetic data (SBtab file with table 'ParameterData'); and (iii) state data (SBtab file with tables 'MetabolicFluxData', 'MetaboliteConcentrationData', 'EnzymeConcentrationData').
-Please have a look at the files 'artificial_network_true.tsv', 'artificial_kinetic_data.tsv', and 'artificial_state_data.tsv' in the folder ./resourcedir/models/branch_point_model/data/ for an example.
+To balance your own model, we recommend to get acquainted with the matlab demo script demo_cmb_experimental_data.m.
+You need to prepare three input files in SBtab format, describing

+(i) the network structure and metabolite constraints (SBtab file with tables 'Reaction', 'Compound', 'Position' (optional), 'Parameter' (optional));

+(ii) kinetic data (SBtab file with table 'ParameterData'); and

+(iii) state data (SBtab file with tables 'MetabolicFluxData', 'MetaboliteConcentrationData', 'EnzymeConcentrationData').

+For an example, please have a look at the files 'artificial_network_true.tsv', 'artificial_kinetic_data.tsv', and 'artificial_state_data.tsv' in the folder ./resourcedir/models/branch_point_model/data/.

 To balance your model in matlab, you can then use the code from demo_cmb_experimental_data.m.
 Please note that there are many more settings that you can change.
 For an overview, type 'help cmb_default_options'.